alexpovel/srgn/README.md

     Translates to:

     ```console
-    $ echo 'WHY ARE WE YELLING?' | betterletters --lower
+    $ echo 'WHY ARE WE YELLING?' | srgn --lower
     why are we yelling?
     ```